-The chief appraiser noted the district redesigned the value notices this year and that unique iFile numbers are printed in bold on the face of the 2024 notices.
-For security reasons, the iFile system cannot be used for filing a protest without this iFile number unless the property owner has an existing electronic owners account linked to the property, however property owners using the protest form do not need an iFile number.
+The iFile numbers are unique to each account and are printed in bold on the face of the 2025 notices.
+For security reasons, the iFile system cannot be used for filing a protest without this iFile number unless the property owner has an existing electronic owners account linked to the property.
+However, property owners using the protest form do not need an iFile number to file their protest.